heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 {Provide a link to your code of conduct that you need contributors follow.}

-Please read our code of conduct to learn about our collection of rules, standards, values, and behavior expectations that contributors need to follow.
+Please read our code of conduct to learn about our collection of rules, standards, values, and behavior expectations that all contributors need to follow.

+## Community forum

+{Share the link to your online community forum where contributors can chat with other fellow contributors.}

 ---